EffectOrientedProgramming/book/Chapters/02_What_is_an_Effect.md

 ![](images/HawaiiAlertSystem.jpg)

 TODO {{ How much to berate the UI?
 Too much distracts from the ultimate point }}
+{{ Perhaps just mention the numerous other issues including the UI but don't spend much time.
+Most readers will be familiar with UI failings }}
 This cluster of inconsistently named links made mistakes likely.
 Basic changes would have drastically simplified correct use of the alerts.
 Imagine what earlier mishaps moved "False Alarm" to the top of the list.